 Veterans Park, 64th Street & Portland Ave S, Richfield MN 55423

-Family fun: Plenty for families to enjoy at the market in addition to perusing the produce.
+Family fun: Plenty for families to enjoy at the market in addition to perusing the local produce.

 Eat more veggies: Switch up your cooking method.
 I regale my brood with stories of how my own mom ruined Brussel sprouts for me as a kid (frozen, then overcooked) – until I discovered in my 30s you could air fry and toss them with spicy chili sauce.
 If your kid doesn’t take to a vegetable, try preparing it differently: roast cauliflower and asparagus instead of steaming it.
 Sauté green beans with a little garlic.